akash-2303/InfoCensor/README.md

 # cis6930sp24-assignment1
 # Contents
+Overview
+main.py
+censoror.py
+test_main.py
+stats
+Assumptions and bugs
+How to run

 # Overview
 In this assignment, we censor sensitive information like names, dates, phone numbers and address from the user inputted plaintext file.
 I am replacing the information with '\u2588' key.
 THe program must be run using the command